leilaicruz/Experimental_Journal/journal/2019-09/2019-09-24-ylic134-mating-yEK7a.md

   - I took more colonies from the transformation plate and transfer them grow in CSM-URA
   - I did replica plating of the transformation plate onto a another -ura plate , to check the viability of the transformants on -ura.
 # Results
+- The transformation with pLL112 plasmid did not work.
+- No colonies did grow in the replica plate in -URA
 # Conclusion
+- The mating never could happened because I did not get any ylic133+pLL112 cells :(